Getting started

 Choose the right OnlineOffice rollout path

-Practical onboarding by business type: what to enable first, which modules fit each plan, and what controls to prepare before production use.
+Practical onboarding by business type: what to enable first, and how to prepare invoices, documents, and monthly evidence for the accountant.

 Not every team should start the same way

-OnlineOffice is intended to work as operational infrastructure, not a one-off generator.
-The best first step depends on whether you manage invoicing, client work, payroll, trips, or internal controls.
+OnlineOffice is intended to work as a monthly evidence workspace, not a one-off generator.
+The best first step depends on whether you manage invoicing, received documents, bank movements, payroll, or trips.

 Choose by scenario